Rich Hill Loses No-Hitter on 10th-Inning Walk-off Home Run vs. Pirates

 MLB.com's Daren Willman noted Hill's outing was particularly impressive because he only threw a four-seam fastball and curveball:

-Hill will ultimately be disappointed with the outcome, but his efficient production in a nearly historic outing pointed once again to just how dominant the Dodgers rotation can be come playoff time.
+Hill will ultimately be disappointed with the outcome, but his efficient production in a historic outing pointed once again to just how dominant the Dodgers rotation should be come playoff time as L.A. pursues its first World Series title since 1988.